ShengranHu/Calligrapher-Recognition/README.md

-We adopts popular techniques in OCR to enhance the preprocessing of the images and techniques in mechine learning to address unbalanced data problem.
+We adopts techniques in OCR to enhance the preprocessing of the images and techniques in mechine learning to address unbalanced data problem.
 We finally get 97% accuracy on validation set and get a ROC curve with area of 0.98.

 ### download dataset and checkpoint
 https://drive.google.com/drive/folders/1v95vlM_1c3J1Wfnl91E5zCfuXAOdl1bE?usp=sharing